gasper94/SpyApp/README.md

  # Note
- - If you input a character not specified in the cipher's description, it will tell you to correct the input.
+ - If you input a character not specified in the cipher's description, the app will tell you to correct the input.